singhsanket143/Ds-Algo-Notes/BST & BT Mixed.md

 Space Complexity: O(n)

-**Q3- Given a BST, find the kth smallest element in the BST** (Optional) (Medium)

-Approach 1: Write inorder traversal which will be in sorted form.
-Then find the kth smallest element.

-Approach 2: Augmented Tree Data Structure

-**Q4- Given the preorder traversal of the BST, find the leaf nodes of the BST.**
+**Q3- Given the preorder traversal of the BST, find the leaf nodes of the BST.**

 ![Screenshot 2020-01-19 at 1 13 17 AM](https://user-images.githubusercontent.com/35702912/72669537-e616ac00-3a58-11ea-9036-822937838aa1.png)